 If you remember only one piece of this article, make it this.
 You can’t expect other people, outside your company, to remember and spread the word about your excellent employer brand if you don’t own it first.
 You need to have that brand, and all of the pieces of your employee value proposition, down cold before you start selling it to potential candidates.

-What would happen if you were to engage with a follower on Twitter who wrote with a question, if you couldn’t answer in a timely manner?
+What would happen if you were to engage with a follower on Twitter who wrote a question that you couldn’t answer in a timely manner?
 You’d lose their attention and likely their interest.

 Before you post articles boasting your fantastic benefits package, be sure to know that package inside out and upside down.
 That way, when the questions come up, you can wow them with your encyclopedic knowledge AND your real-time response.
 Now you’ve got a word-of-mouth champion on your side who will continue to spread the word to their network.